wildingelijah/3DChess/README.md

 It should be noted that all controls and information needed are printed out to the console.

+If you would like to know more about how the app functions or my part in the project please feel free to ask me questions at: **elijahwilding@gmail.com**.

 ## Back

 [Back to main page of portfolio](https://wildingelijah.github.io/)